 Editing an Existing Puzzle

-Editing records submitted already in IPDb
+Editing records submitted, already in IPDb

 Henrik Rasmussen

 IPDb is a living, community-driven resource.
-Every puzzle record correction makes puzzles easier to find and the database stronger for the whole community.
+Every puzzle record correction makes puzzles easier to find and the database all the stronger for the whole community.
 Whether you're adding or editing, your contributions help keep IPDb vibrant and trustworthy.

 🔍 Adding Missing Information

-If a record is incomplete—like a missing title, image, or piece count—here’s how to help:
+If a record is incomplete, like a missing title, image, or piece count, here’s how to help:

-- Save your changes at the bottom.
+- Save your changes at the bottom

-💌 The original submitter will be notified of your update.
+💌 The original submitter will be notified of your update

-📌 Only add details you’re sure about—check your own puzzle, reliable sites, or ask the community!
+📌 Only add details you’re sure about; check your own puzzle, reliable sites, or ask the community!

 ✏️ Fixing Incorrect Details

 Spotted an error?
-Maybe the brand is wrong or a year was mistyped.
+Maybe the brand is wrong, or a year was mis-typed.

-- Go to the record details screen.
+- Go to the record details screen

-- Double-check facts before sending.
+- Double-check your facts before sending

-📬 The original submitter will be notified here too.
+📬 The original submitter will be notified here, too

 ✅ Be factual.
 Be precise.
-Be kind—everyone makes mistakes!
+Be kind.
+Everyone makes mistakes!

 Adding missing information